trans is not a trend, says model ines rau

 Ever since she was little, Ines Rau always wanted to be a girl.
 That she'd grow up to be one of the most beautiful girls in world hadn't even occurred to her.
-After conferring with her family and friends, the French-born, New York-based beauty underwent gender reassignment surgery at sweet 16 and has never looked back.
+After conferring with her family and friends, at sweet 16 the French born, New York based beauty underwent gender reassignment surgery and has never looked back.
 In 2013, she made history as the first transgender model ever to grace the pages of iconic adult magazine Playboy.
 Shot in the nude for The Art Issue, in which she represented E for Evolution, it was the first time Ines had presented her female body to the world.

 At what age did you transition?

-I started hormonal treatment at 16-years-old.
-I saw a group of different doctors, and with the support of my mom, dad and siblings, my body was ready for the reassignment.
+I started hormonal treatment at 16 years old, saw a group of different doctors, and with the support of my mum, dad and siblings my body was ready for the reassignment.
 That's what I wanted the most, and it completely changed my life.
 I have never seen myself as something else other than a woman.
 I would have rather died than go through life as a boy.
 It was an extremely intense desire consuming me since as young as I can remember.

 How did it feel to pose naked for Playboy?

-Modeling is the expression of beauty and style -- shameless and fierce.
+Modelling is the expression of beauty and style - shameless and fierce.
 It's telling a different story every single job.
 Style is empowering and gives you a lot of self-confidence.
 People need it to feel creative no matter what their situation.
 The fashion industry represents every kind of beauty and gender.
-It's amazing, I love it.
+It's amazing, I love it .

 What's been your career highlight?

-For now, posing in Playboy nude.
-I am the first transgender woman to appear nude in Playboy.
+For now, posing in American Playboy nude.
+I am the first transgender woman to appear nude in American Playboy.

-You've had your Instagram account blocked many times.
-How do you feel about social media's censorship of the female body?
+You've had your Insta account blocked many times, how do you feel about social media's censorship of the female body?

-My Instagram was more than blocked, it was disabled twice!
-To be honest, even though the naked pictures I posted with Tyson Beckford were editorials, they did not respect Instagram policies, so I own my mistakes.
-I think nipples shouldn't be censored, but that's my own opinion.
+My Insta was more than blocked, it was disabled twice!
+Well to be honest, even though the naked pictures I posted with Tyson Beckford were editorials, they did not respect Instagram policies.
+So I own my mistakes.
+I think nipples shouldn't be censored but that's my own opinion.

 What was it like shooting with Tyson?
 Were you ready for the attention that would come with it?